CapnAndy/irl/README.md

 	Assert.isTrue(stage != null, "Oh crap, stage doesn't exist");

 As a bonus, the Assert function throws a stacktrace when targeting windows deployment as there is a slight bug in Haxe that prevents this from happening by default.

+### BitmapText

+This class creates a bitmap image out of a standard TextField object, allowing you to use Filters on GPU-rendered devices.

+	addChild( new BitmapText("Hello!", new TextFormat()) );

+### BitmapTextAnimated

+This class extends `BitmapText` but makes the text appear as if it was being typed out.

+	var myText = new BitmapText("This types out slowly!", new TextFormat() );
+	// Delay before start, and milliseconds per character, respectively: myText.startAnimation(0, 150);

 ### Rndm